Battle of Tippecanoe: Memorial

 The white participants in the battle received the Thanks of Congress.
 The resolution originally included William Henry Harrison by name, but his name was removed before passage.
 Harrison considered this to be an insult, thinking that Congress implied that he was the one person in the campaign not worthy of accolades, and he suggested that it held him up to obloquy and disrespect.
 After Tippecanoe, Boyd's vocal criticism caused controversy.
 He said without the presence of the regulars, the militia would have been routed, and he questioned Harrison's fitness as commander.
 Harrison was, however, awarded the Thanks of Congress and a Congressional Gold Medal in 1818 for victory at the Battle of the Thames.
-A number of counties in Indiana were named for American soldiers at the battle: Bartholomew, Daveiss, Spencer, Tipton and Warrick.
+A number of counties in Indiana were named for American soldiers at the battle: Bartholomew, Daviess, Spencer, Tipton and Warrick.

 Harrison returned to the battlefield in 1835 to give speeches during his first presidential campaign, and he called for the creation of a memorial to preserve the battle site.
-John Tipton later purchased the land to preserve it and deeded it to the state on November 7, 1836 which was the twenty-fifth anniversary of the battle.
+John Tipton later purchased the land to preserve it and deeded it to the state on November 7, 1836, which was the twenty-fifth anniversary of the battle.

 In 1908, the Indiana General Assembly commissioned an obelisk memorial at the battleground that was 85 ft high.
-On October 9, 1960, the Tippecanoe Battlefield was named a national historic landmark.
+On October 9, 1960, the Tippecanoe Battlefield was named a National Historic Landmark.
 In 1961, some 10,000 people attended the 150th anniversary of the battle.

 In the following years, the battle site attracted fewer visitors and fell into disrepair.
 The Tippecanoe County Historical Association now maintains the battleground and a museum about the battle.